DanGioGames/factorio-combinator-orchestra/USER MANUAL.md

 14| Augmented major seventh | <img src="/images/chords/augmaj7.png" width="333" height="100" />
 15| Major add second | <img src="/images/chords/majadd2.png" width="333" height="100" />
 16| Minor add second | <img src="/images/chords/minadd2.png" width="333" height="100" />

+*Note : the Arpeggiator doesn't limit itself to the 3 or 4 notes showed in the Chord type table.
+Instead, it duplicates the 3 or 4 base notes to higher octaves, to reach a total of 13 playable notes in the full arpeggio.